 Here, then, is what to do when your child loses their baby teeth:

-Just as baby teeth develop in a specific arrangement, so do they fall off the same way.
+Just as baby teeth develop in a specific arrangement, they fall out the same way.
 Certain conditions can loosen them prematurely, however, such as periodontal issues and other dental ailments.
-And if a tooth falls off before they’re supposed to, this can cause crowding problems for your permanent teeth.
+And if a tooth falls off before it’s supposed to, this can cause crowding problems for your permanent teeth.

 The first step, then, is to monitor which teeth are beginning to come loose, and when.
 Your children typically develop teeth from the front to the back when they teethe and lose it the same way.
 Children whose teeth erupt earlier also tend to lose them earlier as well, so you might want to keep track of the age they begin developing teeth.

-That said, what can you do to make sure they fall off on schedule?
+That said, what can you do to make sure they fall out on schedule?
 For one, make sure their teeth are strong and healthy.
 The best way to do this, of course, is to focus on their oral care.
-Aside from keeping up with their oral hygiene, having them eat healthy food for teeth is also a great way to simultaneously build up their teeth while preventing further instances of cavities.
+Aside from keeping up with their oral hygiene, having them eat tooth-healthy food is also a great way to simultaneously build up their teeth while preventing further instances of cavities.

 Now here’s another tricky question—when can your kids lose their teeth permanently?
 The answer is simple: once they get their first adult tooth.
-Some kids can get it as early as age six, with their full set of permanent teeth coming in by age 13.
+Some kids get their first adult tooth as early as age six, with their full set of permanent teeth coming in by age 13.

 But this range isn’t set in stone.
-Some individuals may find their teeth falling off well until your child is 18.
+Some individuals may find that their child’s teeth are still falling out well until their child is 18.
 This condition is called over-retained teeth, which may be symptomatic of a deeper problem.
-If you find that some of your kids have this problem, you might need to see a dentist.
+If you find that your kiddo has this problem, you might need to see a dentist.

-Barring this, however, a delay of less than one year is still within the normal range.
-So if your kids start having wobbly teeth even if their adult teeth have come in, be vigilant—it’s best to bring your child straight to the dentist at this stage.
+Barring this, however, a delay of less than a year is still within the normal range.
+Though, if your kids start having wobbly teeth after their adult teeth have come in, be vigilant—it’s best to bring your child straight to the dentist at this stage.

 Trips to the pediatric dentist can also be an opportunity to soothe any worries your child might have as their tooth gets wobblier.
 During this time, they might opt to ask their dentist questions about what might be happening to their teeth.
-They can check if a tooth is loose enough to take out, or whether they should still keep it in.
-And if they feel a slight discomfort as the teeth grow out, their dentist may prescribe techniques that could help soothe your child.
+They can check if a tooth is loose enough to take out or whether they should still keep it.
+And if they feel a slight discomfort as the teeth grow, their dentist may prescribe techniques that could help soothe your child.